 How did a small village outside of Lisbon became a magnet for whimsy and extravagance?

 The town of Sintra, sprawling just below the tops of the mountains of the same name, is studded with outlandish palaces, fairytale castles, even a toy museum, each with an intriguing story.

-Stone-Age settlers were first attracted to the valley because of its lushness.
+Stone Age settlers were first attracted to the valley because of its lushness.
 It receives more rainfall than the surrounding area and is often shrouded in mist.
 The landscape was called the Mountains of the Moon by the Romans.
 Byron called the area “a glorious Eden.”

-The Initation Well is a vertigo-producing spiral staircase leading 30 meters into the ground.
+The Initation Well is a vertigo-producing staircase spiraling one hundred feet into the ground.
 While descending, I expected to see Alice-in-Wonderland free-falling down the center.
 At the bottom a series of cave tunnels lead to the edge of a lake.
 The tower and tunnels represent heaven and hell.
 Or not.
 Knights Templar-Freemason conspiracy theorists love this place.
 So do kids.